Money laundering supervision for high value dealers

 When to register

-At the end of each registration period we’ll send you a renewal notice inviting you to renew your registration by paying the annual fee on all your listed premises.
-If you don’t need your registration to continue then you should notify HMRC.
+At the end of each registration period HMRC will send you a renewal notice reminding you to pay the annual fee on all your listed premises.
+If you don’t need your registration to continue then you should tell HMRC.